Your third year focuses on treating patients in the outpatient setting.

 Clinical training in your third year centers on a year-long rotation in outpatient psychiatry.
 You will work primarily at the Erie County Medical Center, but you’ll also rotate up to a full day per week at an alternate site, gaining experience treating a variety of patients in different clinical settings.
 These sites include:

 At the Erie County Medical Center (ECMC) Outpatient Psychiatry Clinics, you will care for a cadre of outpatients as part of a team, learning how to assess appropriate levels of care and collaborate with treatment providers in different disciplines to treat patients with pharmacotherapy.
-You will be assigned a psychotherapy supervisor, an on-site supervisor and a supervisor with the continuing day treatment (CDT) program, all of whom will meet with you at least once a week.
+You will be assigned two psychotherapy supervisors and an on-site supervisors, all of whom will meet with you at least once a week.

-The patients you see come from a range of backgrounds and include those enrolled in CDT as well as those with both psychiatric and substance abuse disorders.
+The patients you see come from a range of backgrounds and include those with both psychiatric and substance abuse disorders.
 Every week, you will take part in interdisciplinary team meetings to discuss patient management, including psychopharmacology issues and psychological factors affecting treatment.

 In addition, you will continue to see patients for psychotherapy, many of whom will be in long-term psychotherapy.